koterpillar/tianbar/README.md

 For an example of RequireJS configuration, see the [example index.html](index.html).

+### IBus

+Displays the status of IBus input method.

 ### Power

 Displays the battery status for all the batteries reporting through UPower.